Angular2Guy/MovieManager/README.md

 # MovieManager
-This is a project to manage my movies
+This is a project to manage my movies.
+It shows howto use Angular with Spring Boot and Jpa.
+For development it uses a H2 database.
+For persistent data it uses Postgresql.
+The databases are initialized and updated with Liquibase.

 ![Build Status](https://travis-ci.org/Angular2Guy/MovieManager.svg?branch=master)